allenc125789/TCCR-OBS-ScreenDeck/README.md

 I took it a few steps up, and scripted my own OBS control panel!
 This script has 2 main benefits:

-- A custom UI with the ability to control multiple sources, scenes, and effects more consistently and efficiently than the standard OBS setup.
+- A custom UI with the ability to control multiple sources, scenes, and effects more consistently and efficiently than the standard OBS scene/source layout.
 - Makes it very easy for other's in the group that are new to OBS, or don't know how to work my specific OBS scene setup, to control the livestream.

 Dependancies: